aurelius-in/RainVibe/README.md

 - **Org-first provisioning.** Orgs can ship their policy pack and audit defaults before any code is written.
 Developers get a safe baseline with zero guesswork.

 RainVibe is a coding partner for real teams.
 It helps you ship fast.
 It also helps you ship safely.

 ---

-## In a nutshell

-RainVibe is a Monaco-based IDE powered by ChatGPT, with modes tuned to real workflows: Coach for onboarding and upskilling, Bug Fixer for root-cause fixes, Policy-Safe for enforced guardrails, Compliance/Audit for traceable changes, and Basic for fast build tasks.

----